 My favourite German Christmas cookies are too good to save just for December!
 I love baking these buttery, chocolatey, melt-in-the-mouth Chocolate Pinwheel Cookies all year round.

-You better believe it.
 I’ve said it before and I’ll say it again: Christmas Cookies are serious business here in Germany.
-It’s typical here to bake several different cookie varieties, and this is the one that I think is the most beautiful, Pinwheel Cookies.
+It’s typical here to bake several different cookie varieties but everyone has a favourite and these are mine!

 Here in Germany, this type of cookie is actually known as Schwarz-Weiß Gebäck or Black and White Cookies.
-Usually made in spirals or chequerboard squares, these buttery and crumbly cookies are melt in the mouth good.
+Usually made in spirals or chequerboard squares, these buttery and crumbly cookies are super tasty and always disappear fast!

 The great thing with cookies or pastry making is that you can break up the process to make life a bit easier on yourself.